Calibrating the medium effects of light clusters in heavy-ion collisions

 We conclude that the cluster-$\sigma$-meson coupling is temperature dependent, becoming weaker when the temperature increases, in agreement with microscopic quantum statistical calculations.
 This implies a faster decrease of the light cluster abundances with temperature than previously estimated.

 {\it Introduction:} With the increase of precision on the determination of the static properties and thermal evolution of compact objects by multi-messenger observations, neutron stars can be considered as true laboratories of baryonic matter under extreme conditions.
 In particular, it is expected that the wider frequency window and larger sensitivity of the next generation of gravitational wave (GW) detectors \cite{Branchesi:2023mws,Evans:2021gyd}, will allow the detection of supernova and post-merger signals \cite{Chatziioannou:2021tdi, Radice:2020ddv,Carson:2019rjx}.
 Larger sensitivity and the interpretation of non-modelled GW waveforms with their connection with the electromagnetic counterpart from numerical relativity simulations, require the use of temperature and composition dependent EoS \cite{Nedora_2021}, with in particular the inclusion of light cluster formation \cite{Typel2009}.
-Their abundance can indeed affect the dynamics and properties of supernovae \cite{Arcones2008,Sumiyoshi:2008qv,Furusawa:2013tta} and binary neutron star mergers \cite{Bauswein:2013yna,Rosswog2015,Radice:2018pdn,Navo:2022xle,Psaltis:2023jvk} both directly through their weak reactions with the surrounding medium \cite{Fischer_2020} and indirectly because of their competition with heavy nuclei \cite{Pais_2019}, which can modify the proton fraction and size of the nucleosynthesis seeds \cite{Nedora_2021}.
+Their abundance can indeed affect the dynamics and properties of supernovae \cite{Arcones2008,Sumiyoshi:2008qv,Furusawa:2013tta} and binary neutron star mergers \cite{Bauswein:2013yna,Rosswog2015,Radice:2018pdn,Navo:2022xle,Psaltis:2023jvk}, both directly through their weak reactions with the surrounding medium, and indirectly through their competition with heavy nuclei \cite{Pais_2019}, which can modify the proton fraction and the size of nucleosynthesis seeds \cite{Nedora_2021}.
+They can also have a significant (indirect) effect on the dynamics of the core-collapse supernova explosion giving rise to a faster shock retreat and an early neutrino luminosity \cite{Fischer_2020}, even though, only a negligible (direct) impact from the weak reactions involving the light clusters was obtained.
+The transport coefficients are determined by the collision rates of electrons and/or neutrinos with clusters, which in turn depend on the cluster abundances and sizes.
+In binary mergers, the recombination of free nucleons into $\alpha$ particles can generate enough energy to induce mass outflows \cite{Beloborodov:2008nx,Lee:2009uc,Fernandez:2012kh}.